HVAC technician toolbox:

-Every HVAC technician needs to be prepared for cooler months, whether you’re looking at a relatively mild 40 degrees F or a bone-chilling 10.
+Every HVAC technician needs to prepare for cooler months, whether you’re looking at a relatively mild 40 degrees F or a bone-chilling 10 degrees F.

 We’re not talking about wearing a heavier coat on service calls.
 Keep these tips in mind to help you achieve HVAC technician greatness during the heating season.

+Have empathy.
 Your customers aren't really looking forward to your visit if their furnace or heating system broke down just in time for winter.
 Their first concern is saving money under sudden circumstances, and understanding that will make your visit more bearable.
 Be honest about the cost of fixing the current problem and lay out energy and money-saving options for the future.
-(It's not too late to cash in on the tax stimulus credit.)

-November is the perfect time in most parts of the U.S. to get a pre-winter checkup.
+Emphasize maintenance.
+Late fall is the perfect time in most parts of the U.S. to get a pre-winter checkup.
 Discuss the benefits of regular maintenance and the long-term savings to your customers.
-This won't only raise your profitability, but will also build customer loyalty.
+This will not only help you be more profitable, but will also build customer loyalty.

 Keep your supplies stocked up.
 Different seasons require different tools and equipment.
-Have all supplies needed for cooler month maintenance in your company vehicle - there's nothing more disappointing to a customer than having to schedule a revisit, therefore prolonging their problem.
-It's about comfort in your customer's business or home, and having the right tools at the right time means you can be known as that comfort provider.
+Keep all the supplies you need for heating season maintenance in your company vehicle.
+There's nothing more disappointing to a customer than having to schedule a revisit, prolonging their problem.
+HVAC maintenance is about delivering comfort in your customer's home or business.
+Having the right tools at the right time means you can be known as that comfort provider.